-A year ago, I was having a real good time.
-May I share it with you again?
+A couple of years ago, I was having a real good time.

 I invented love.

 That probably comes as a surprise to you, but it’s true.

 It happened sometime in the early 1970s – I don’t remember the precise moment, which is odd considering the importance of the event.
 Oh yes, I am fully aware that love has been written of by poets for hundreds of years before that.
 I myself have performed and recited and sung words of love written by Shakespeare, Cole Porter, and Harry Lauder that were written long before I was born.
 All I can say is there are far more prophets in the world than talk radio would lead us to believe.

 I invented it a few years before I invented sex.